getodk/aggregate/docs/build-and-run-a-virtual-machine.md

 ## Network configuration

 - If you need to change the network configuration, log into your Aggregate VM using a terminal and run `aggregate-config`.

-  - This is a tool that lets you configure your VM to use different FQDN and ports.
+  This is a tool that lets you configure your VM to use different FQDN and ports.
 You can run the tool without arguments to get a help message.

+  You need to use this tool if you want to use a bridged network device in your VM (or to switch back to a NAT network device)